![]() |

 Heat oven to 350F/180C.

-Right in the bottle, melt the Clarified Butter in the microwave 10 seconds at a time until it's liquified.
+If the Clarified Butter is at room temperature, just measure it out.
+If it's cold, right in the bottle, melt the Clarified Butter in the microwave 10 seconds at a time until it's liquified and then measure out.

 Drizzle the butter over top of the graham cracker crumbs, pulse two or three times until the fat is evenly distributed.
 Alternatively, stir together the crumbs and butter, pressing hard so that the crumbs absorb the butter.
 Either way, the goal is for the crumbs to become evenly wet and beginning to clump.